nikovirtala/projen-constructs/src/project-generator.md

 });
 ```

-## Generated Code Pattern
+## Generated code pattern

-Each generated class follows this pattern:
+Each generated class follows this structure:

 ```typescript
 import { baseModule } from "projen";